How To Spend A Weekend In Lake Como

 Villa d’Este, Cernobbio

-Perhaps the most iconic hotel in all of Northern Italy, Villa d’Este has been the residence of the aristocracy – princesses, marquises, sultans, and tsars for decades.
-In 1873 it was opened as a luxury hotel and remains a favorite retreat for modern royalty.
-Privacy and discretion are of utmost importance, but it’s not unusual to see loyal patrons such as Queen Beatrix of Holland, Bruce Springsteen, Barbra Streisand, Michael Douglas and Catherine Zeta-Jones, Robert De Niro and, of course, neighbor George Clooney strolling through the gardens or sunbathing by the stunning pool that floats in the midst of Lake Como.
+Villa d’Este, arguably the most iconic hotel in Northern Italy, boasts a rich history as a residence for aristocracy – princesses, marquises, sultans, and tsars – for decades.
+Since its opening as a luxury hotel in 1873, it has remained a favored retreat for modern royalty and discerning guests.
+While privacy and discretion are paramount, it's not uncommon to encounter loyal patrons such as Queen Beatrix of Holland, Bruce Springsteen, Barbra Streisand, Michael Douglas and Catherine Zeta-Jones, and neighbor George Clooney enjoying the hotel's stunning gardens and floating pool on Lake Como.

 Book here